ctrlallorg/CTRLall/src/word/lists-soft-hard-returns.md

   - separate from list
   - connected
   - not connected
+  - list issues
+  - list problems
+  - list errors
+  - list help
-  - issue
+  - list stuck
-  - problem
+  - list not working
-  - help
+  - help with lists
+  - fix lists
+  - fix a list
   - how do i
 active: word
 ---